-- (a) fails to provide adequate breath or blood for testing without a valid 1 medical explanation after he or she has received notice of the 2 requirement for alcohol testing; or 3 4 5 (b) fails to provide adequate urine for controlled substances testing without a valid medical explanation after he or she has received 6 7 notice of the requirement for urine testing; or 8 9 (C) engages in conduct that clearly obstructs the testing process 10 Ι. Employees arrested for an alcohol-related incident, as indicated on the 11 arrest report, shall notify, as soon as feasible, but in any event no later than 12 24 hours after the arrest, the City management representative having direct 13 administrative responsibility for the arrested employee of the arrest if the 14 incident occurs: 15 16 (a) During working hours, or 17 18 While operating a City vehicle, or 19 (b) 20 While operating a personal vehicle on City business.
-21 (c) 22 Failure to comply with this subsection will result in disciplinary action up to 23 and including dismissal.
-24 25 J. 26 Violations of alcohol use prohibitions can subject an employee to disciplinary action, up to and including dismissal and may be imposed for a 27 28 first offense, absent mitigating circumstances.
-The fact that discipline is imposed for violations of this program will not prevent the imposition of 29 further discipline, including termination, if an employee's certification is 30 suspended or revoked, or otherwise affected in connection with a program 31 32 violation.
-33 DRUG USE PROHIBITIONS VI.
-34 35 36 Α. The use, sale, purchase, possession, manufacture, distribution, or dispensation of drugs or their metabolites on City property or while at work 37 (while on duty, during working hours, etc.) is a violation of the Citv's 38 Program and is just cause for immediate dismissal.
-Exception shall be 39 made for officers on duty who must, sell, purchase, posses, manufacture, 40 distribute, or dispense drugs or their metabolites as part of the work 41 assignment.
-42 43 - 44B.Reporting to work, or working, under the influence of illegal drugs is a45violation of the City's Program and is Just Cause for immediate dismissal. - 47 C. An employee who fails a random urine drug test will be subject to an 48 Internal Affairs investigation and disciplinary action.
-Such disciplinary action may include termination for a first offense, absent mitigating circumstances.
-1 If mitigating circumstances warrant the employee being allowed to 2 participate in a last chance agreement, in lieu of being dismissed, the 3 Employee must meet the requirements set forth in paragraph X.D. of this 4 program.
-Furthermore, such an opportunity will not be available to an 5 employee who has previously participated in an Alcohol/Drug Rehabilitation 6 7 Program, the City's Substance Abuse Professional (SAP), or other approved, similar program, as an alternative to dismissal.
-Employees 8 allowed the rehabilitation opportunity described herein may still receive 9 disciplinary action short of dismissal in addition to required participation in 10 the rehabilitation program.
-Participation in a treatment program, be it 11 entirely voluntary or pursuant to this section, will not excuse additional 12 violations of this policy, work rule violations, improper conduct, or poor 13 performance and an employee may be disciplined or dismissed for such 14 offenses or failure to perform.
-15
+- (a) fails to provide adequate breath or blood for testing without a valid medical explanation after he or she has received notice of the requirement for alcohol testing; or - fails to provide adequate urine for controlled substances testing without a valid medical explanation after he or she has received notice of the requirement for urine testing; or - (c) engages in conduct that clearly obstructs the testing process - I. Employees arrested for an alcohol-related incident, as indicated on the arrest report, shall notify, as soon as feasible, but in any event no later than 24 hours after the arrest, the City management representative having direct administrative responsibility for the arrested employee of the arrest if the incident occurs: - (a) During working hours, or - (b) While operating a City vehicle, or - (c) While operating a personal vehicle on City business.

+Failure to comply with this subsection will result in disciplinary action up to and including dismissal.

+J. Violations of alcohol use prohibitions can subject an employee to disciplinary action, up to and including dismissal and may be imposed for a first offense, absent mitigating circumstances.
+The fact that discipline is imposed for violations of this program will not prevent the imposition of further discipline, including termination, if an employee's certification is suspended or revoked, or otherwise affected in connection with a program violation.

+VI.
+DRUG USE PROHIBITIONS

+A. The use, sale, purchase, possession, manufacture, distribution, or dispensation of drugs or their metabolites on City property or while at work (while on duty, during working hours, etc.) is a violation of the City's Program and is just cause for immediate dismissal.
+Exception shall be made for officers on duty who must, sell, purchase, posses, manufacture, distribute, or dispense drugs or their metabolites as part of the work assignment.